tradeflow-ai/mobile/README.md

 The application's intelligence is powered by a collaborative crew of specialized AI agents, orchestrated by LangGraph:

 -   **The Dispatch Strategist:** Analyzes all pending jobs and prioritizes them based on urgency and user-defined rules to create the most logical and profitable job sequence for the day.
--   **The Route Optimizer:** Takes the approved job list and calculates the most time and fuel-efficient travel route using a self-hosted VROOM routing engine.
+-   **The Route Optimizer:** Takes the approved job list and uses AI spatial reasoning to determine the most time and fuel-efficient travel route without external dependencies.
 -   **The Inventory & Prep Specialist:** Creates a manifest of all required parts for the day's jobs, cross-references it with on-hand inventory, and generates a precise shopping list.

 ### Agent Architecture